About Epilepsy

 The highest risk factor for SUDEP is poorly controlled tonic-clonic seizures.
 Achieving better seizure control is important to reducing the risk of SUDEP.

-Some ways to achieve this are by taking one’s medication regularly, tracking one’s seizures to better understand personal triggers and be able to recognize unusual seizure activity.
-Avoiding alcohol, maintaining regular and adequate sleep patterns, exercising, eating nutritious meals and learning to manage stress are simple things that may also make a difference.
+Some ways to achieve this are by taking one’s medication regularly, tracking one’s seizures to better understand personal triggers and being able to recognize unusual seizure activity.

 SUDEP occurs most frequently at night and there is some evidence that room-sharing or monitoring devices may reduce the risk.